Last updated 11/06/20

 Our COVID-19 related policy and campaigning work

-The Neurological Alliance has written to NICE about our concerns relating to their new rapidly produced guideline on the management of patients in critical care.
+Right at the beginning of the outbreak, we wrote to NICE about our concerns relating to their new rapidly produced guideline on the management of patients in critical care.
 This guideline states that the Clinical Frailty Scale should be used to assess patients to determine whether to offer critical care, without regard to age.
 We share sector concerns expressed by others (including our friends over at The Embracing Complexity Coalition) about the use of this scale.
 As it is written, the guideline fails to acknowledge that people with complex needs (e.g. autism, acquired brain injury, learning disability) could get a high score on the CFS as a result of their need for support with daily living even if they are otherwise healthy.
 This risks them being denied life-saving treatment.

 Update 27/03/20: NICE has now updated its guidance to say that the scale should not be used in certain groups including those with learning disability and cerebral palsy.